Skip to main content

 Entities

-When you sign up for Clatri, the first thing you do -- without realizing it -- is create a personal entity.
+When you sign up for Clatri, the first thing you do — without realizing it — is create a personal entity.
 It's your default profile: your country, your currencies, your tax ID, your language.
-Everything you log from that point on -- expenses, medications, tasks, appointments -- is tied to that entity.
+Everything you record from that moment on — expenses, medications, tasks, appointments — is associated with that entity.

-But an entity isn't just a profile.
+But an entity is not just a profile.
 It's an isolated data space.
 Each entity has its own chat, its own calendar, its own bank accounts, its own history.
-If you run a coffee shop, the coffee shop's expenses shouldn't mix with your personal expenses.
-That's what business entities are for.
+If you have a coffee shop, the shop's expenses shouldn't mix with your personal expenses.
+That's why business-type entities exist.

-The rule is simple: a user can have one personal entity and multiple business entities.
+The rule is simple: a user can have a single personal entity and multiple business entities.
 You switch between them from the entity selector in the chat app bar or from the dashboards, and each one works as an isolated data space.

-1. Country and currencies -- defines where you operate and in which currencies.
-If you deal with crypto, you can register those too, though the system treats them as investments, not currencies
+1. Country and currencies — defines where you operate and in what currencies.
+If you handle crypto, you can register it too, although the system treats it as investments, not as currencies

-2. Tax ID -- your personal identification number (optional but recommended)
+2. Tax ID — your personal tax identifier (optional but recommended)

-4. Do you have a business? -- if you say yes, Clatri asks for your company details
+4. Do you have a business? — if you answer yes, Clatri asks for your company info

 Tax separation: independent entities vs sub-entities